AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_ios.md

 ### Generate IPA files for the Stingray engine

-Stingray does not ship with signed versions of the engine runtime ready to use on iOS.
+Stingray doesn't ship with signed versions of the engine runtime ready to use on iOS.
 You need to generate *.ipa* files for the engine using your own signing certificate.

 To generate the engine *.ipa* files: